 The Michigan Department of Education is working with the State Board of Education to ensure that our legislature and the education community at large understand the benefits and challenges of implementation of these new standards.
-Next steps, upon legislative review and adoption, include initial stages of an implementation plan, including communication to all stakeholders, identification of instructional and systems exemplars, and development of Michigan-specific guidance for how to incorporate Michigan examples of science and engineering content into classroom instruction for all students.
+Next steps, upon

 For additional information, contact Stephen Best (BestS1@michigan.gov).